ClimateNetTumoLabs/ClimateNetBot/README.md

 # ClimateNet Telegram Bot

-🌤️ **ClimateNet** is your personal climate assistant on Telegram, designed to keep you informed about real-time climate and environmental conditions.
-With this bot, you can receive live updates on temperature, humidity, wind speed, and much more!
+🌤️ **ClimateNet** is your personal climate assistant on Telegram, designed to keep you informed about climate conditions.
+With this bot, you can see current updates on temperature, humidity, wind speed, and much more!

 ## Features